Birdwatching in the area

 East Lothian’s wide range of habitats along 40miles of coastline, means a correspondingly large number of bird species can be seen within a relatively small and accessible geographical area and if it’s birds you’re here to see, you’re in luck all year round.

-To guide you to some of the best sites along the coast, the Club has produced a free birdwatching guide (printed September 2012), partly funded by The Birds of Scotland Fund which you can download here.
+To guide you to some of the best sites along the coast, the Club has produced a free birdwatching guide (reprinted September 2015), partly funded by The Birds of Scotland Fund which you can download here.

 Featured sites include: Musselburgh Lagoons, Gosford Bay, Aberlady Bay, Bass Rock, John Muir Country Park, Dunbar and Barns Ness.
 The leaflet offers a suggested route around each of the sites and provides map and access information, as well as an overview of the species that you might come across during your visit.

 Printing the leaflet may prove challenging to the ordinary printer due to its size and double-sided nature.
 If you have any difficulties, please email firstname.lastname@example.org with your address details and we’ll be delighted to post you out a hard copy.